Margaret Frere: Life

-In 1909 she published a small handbook "Children's Care Committees: How to Work Them in Public Elementary Schools" which she aimed at women school managers to help them with their "social and charitable work as distinct from their official work."
+In 1909 Frere published a small handbook "Children's Care Committees: How to Work Them in Public Elementary Schools" which she aimed at women school managers to help them with their "social and charitable work as distinct from their official work."

-Before war broke out London decided to create a school care service that would be modelled on her "Charitable Funds Committee".
-Frere had come to believe that a care service should "unite the home with the school education".
-The new school care service relied on volunteers but they were initially organised by two women employed by London City Council and Helen Nussey was one of them.
-Theodora Morton was their boss and head of the new service.
-Morton divided the service into twelve regions where care committees staffed by volunteers identified children in need of school dinners or other assistance.

-In 1939 when war broke out there was 158 employed staff and 5,000 volunteers servicing every elementary school in London.
-And every school had a "care committee" like the "Charitable Funds Committee" Frere had created forty years before.
+By the time war broke out in 1939 there were 158 employed staff and 5,000 volunteers servicing every elementary school in London, and every school had a "care committee" like the "Charitable Funds Committee" Frere had created forty years before.

 Frere was proud of the school care service that grew from "an acorn" she had planted.
 She was not able to attend the celebrations and the jubilee service in 1958 but she sent a letter.
 She died in Sawbridgeworth in 1961.